 GC University, Lahore has turned its main campus into an energy efficient campus with the collaboration of Punjab Energy Efficiency and Conservation Agency (PEECA).
 A pilot project titled “Retrofitting of Energy Inefficient Appliances by replacing them with Energy Efficient Appliances” was completed in 2017.
 Under these installations 6427 tube lights were replaced with LEDs.
 Moreover, fans (2140 no.) and Air conditioners (395 no.) were also replaced with energy efficient versions of the same at various locations of main campus.

-GC University Lahore has installed wall paneling and false ceiling at various places in order to make the existing buildings more energy efficient and to prevent the heating/cooling losses.
+GC University Lahore has installed wall paneling and false ceiling at various places in order to make the existing buildings more energy efficient and to stop the heating/cooling losses.

 An MOU was signed between GC University Lahore and Punjab Energy Efficiency and Conservation Agency (PEECA) for installation of solar panels at main campus of GCU, Lahore.
 Through this program, GCU, Lahore will cut down energy related CO2 emissions and shift towards clean solar energy.

-A solar energy operated water filtration plant (Fully automated with 1000 gallon) has been successfully installed at new university campus.
+The solar energy operated water filtration plant (Fully automated with 1000 gallon) has been successfully installed at GCU’s new campus.
 The plant can cater supply of pure water to the entire new campus with zero carbon emissions and utilization of clean energy.